nileshh-27/Fact-Break/README.md

 Copyright (c) 2026 Nilesh Reddy Karri, Hyderabad, Telangana, India, 500013.
 All rights reserved.
 Proprietary and confidential.
 Access and use permitted solely under explicit written/verbal authorization only.
-For any queries please raise an issue or contact the author via email.
+For any queries please raise an issue or contact the me via email.